 In a room full of honest-to-God readers, though, I found myself wondering how well they may have recognized Myles’s sentiment for themselves.
 I wondered how they might connect it with their own failures, and their own reach for that personal thing that wouldn’t let them down—how often that something might have been in the words of others.
 It reminded me that we writers all started, and hopefully remain first and foremost, readers.
 That often what we write begins with something we read—out of an impulse to look in a book for something we’ve failed to find elsewhere.

 By Alexandra Grigorescu

 The Delegate Programme is an opportunity for local authors and journalists to enrich the level of discussion at select events throughout the International Festival of Authors.
-Amy Jones—author of We Are All in This Together—wrote about her experience as an IFOA 2017 delegate and for her, the Festival became a community for writers
+Alexandra Grigorescu—author of Cauchemar—wrote about her experience as an IFOA 2017 delegate and for her, a panel on research caught her attention.